Le Chambon-sur-Lignon

 Residents have been primarily Huguenot or Protestant since the 17th century.
-During World War II these Huguenot residents made the commune a haven for Jews fleeing from the Nazis.
-They hid them both within the town and in the countryside, and helped them flee to neutral Switzerland.
+During World War II these Huguenot residents made the commune a haven for Jews and other refugees fleeing from Nazi Germany and countries controlled by Nazi Germany.
+The refugees were hidden both within the town and in the countryside or were helped to flee to neutral Switzerland.
+Humanitarian organizations, both Jewish and non-Jewish, and local religious leaders had a priority of hiding children to protect them from deportation to Nazi concentration camps.
+Estimates of the number of people sheltered in Chambon and its area range from 800 to 5,000.
 In 1990 the town was one of two collectively honoured as the Righteous Among the Nations by Yad Vashem in Israel for saving Jews in Nazi-occupied Europe.
 The other awardee was the Dutch village of Nieuwlande.

 Geography

-The town lies in the middle of the commune, on the right bank of the Lignon du Velay, which flows north-northwestward through the commune and forms part of its northwestern border.
+Le Chambon-sur-Lignon is located on the Vivaris-Lignon plateau in the highland Massif Central of southern France.
+The town lies in the middle of the commune, on the right bank of the Lignon du Velay River, which flows north-northwestward through the commune and forms part of its northwestern border.
+Le Chambon is one of the three largest villages of seventeen on the plateau.
+The region has traditionally been isolated with a population of mostly farmers who raised cattle and sheep.